 An independent non-profit solar research and education organisation, The Solar Foundation (TSF) has released a report on job opportunities created by the solar industry in the US.
 As per the report, solar employment has been growing nearly 20 times faster than the national average employment growth rate of 1.1 percent.

-The report further adds that the solar installation sector is already larger than well-established sectors of fossil fuel generation, such as coal mining.
-Even in the year 2014, the solar installation sector added nearly 50% more jobs than the total created by both the oil and gas pipeline construction industry (10,529), and the crude petroleum and natural gas extraction industry (8,688).
+The report further adds that the solar plant installation sector is already larger than well-established sectors of fossil fuel generation, such as coal mining.
+As of 2019, the solar industry employs almost twice as many workers as the coal industry, and ranks third in total employment among energy industries, behind only petroleum and natural gas in US (TSF).
 These numbers suggest that apart from providing clean energy, solar is also acting in a big way to drive economic progress in countries such as US.

 The Indian scenario